 Specific to system hardening, PG&E is required to provide an annual report of the number of circuit miles completed for both overhead system hardening and undergrounding, the location of the work performed, and the cost of the work broken down by project.
-To address TURN's concerns that PG&E has over-forecast the number of poles it will need to replace as part of the overhead system hardening, PG&E will maintain data regarding the reason for every pole replaced and will develop a means to report on this data.
+To address TURN's concerns that PG&E has over-forecast the number of poles it will need to replace as part of the overhead system hardening, PG&E will maintain data regarding the reason for every pole replaced as part of the system hardening program and will develop a means to report on this data.
 PG&E will also indicate whether a pole-loading calculation was performed for the pole and provide, upon request, the results of such calculation with respect to supporting covered conductor.